Ultimate Guide to CBD Marketing

 Work on a robust brand strategy that will be used as a guideline to identify and promote your products.
 Revisit your UVP, knowledge of your target audience, and set clear goals that will form the foundation of your brand strategy.

 Craft a message for your brand that resonates with your target audience.
 Again, you should know the ins and outs of your target customer.
 What they are like, what they are after in CBD products, and what makes them tick.

 However, before you do this, you need to put yourself in the shoes of your target audience.
 A recognizable brand is not only loved by, but also appeals to the customer on a more personal and emotional level.
-After all, 59 percent of people say they would purchase a new product from familiar brands, according to a survey carried out by Nielsen.
+After all, 59 percent of people say they would purchase a new product from familiar brands.

 Clearly communicate your brand message with customers and employees.
 Creating an identity isn't always enough.
 You have to instill your beliefs, brand message, and mission in both your employees and your customers.